Updated on: May 5, 2025

 Host webinars and live events to showcase your expertise to your buyer.
 Demonstrate your SaaS product, and engage with potential leads in real-time.
 Webinars and events help build trust and credibility.
 If you attract the right audience to your webinars and events, it helps convert attendees into potential customers.

 Decide on a topic that you want to present and are an expert at.
-Then decide on the format.
-You can have a single speaker format, 2 speaker format (like an interview) or host a panel discussion.
+Decide on a suitable format - A single speaker format, 2 speaker format (like an interview) or host a panel discussion.

-You are giving away something valuable in exchange for your buyers information.
-This could include their name and email address.
+Gated content includes valuable content that your prospective buyers can access.
+You are giving away something valuable (e.g. a research report, a checklist) in exchange for your buyers information such as name and email address.

 A free trial gives your prospect the opportunity to go through your product and determine, if it works for them.
-If the free trial goes on to a situation where they start using your SaaS product for completing key 'jobs to be done', then there is a high likelihood that they move from being an activated prospect to paid customer.
+If your prospective buyer starts using your SaaS product for completing key ‘jobs to be done’, then there is a high likelihood that they will move from being an activated prospect to a paid customer.

 If you have a sales led go to market motion, then it gives your sales person a great reason to engage with the prospect and have a discussion.

-Help your prospects to use the software.
+Help your prospective buyer to use the software.
 Show them around the software.
 You should create quality content to guide them through using the product.
-Video is great here, as you can show prospects on what features they need to be trying out and experimenting while using your SaaS product.
-All this will help you to maximise conversions of free trials into paying customers.
+Use videos to show prospective buyers, what features they need to be trying out and experimenting while using your SaaS product.
+This will help you to maximise conversions from free trials into paying customers.

-Get your buyers talking to a chatbot.
-In a physical store, you are always greeting by a customer service representative.
+In a physical store, you are always greeted by a customer service representative.
 The chatbot is a digital version of your customer service representative.

-You can set up your chatbot to answer commonly asked questions or you can guide the person in real time.
+You can set up your chatbot to answer commonly asked questions or you can guide the person in real time, while they are on your website.
 In case your buyer contacts you outside business hours, you can ask for their email address and you can contact them later.

 Whether your goal is to drive website traffic or increase sales, it's important to define your content goal and create content to achieve that goal.